flyingcircusio/doc/src/reference/security/data-protection.rst

    key authentication.
 Password logins are always rejected.
 Potential attack vectors are thus limited to stolen or cracked private keys or vulnerabilities in the SSH server software.
 Cracked keys are practically impossible using current technology.
+Known broken key formats are revoked/rejected regularly.
    Stolen keys or errors in the server software will not be traceable using unsuccessful login records either.
 On the opposite: the amount of password login tries performed nowadays (due to bot nets etc.) would cause spamming of the logging infrastructure which in turn can be a